-☐ 1.
+□ 1.
 Promote and demonstrate regular hand washing and positive hygiene behaviors and monitor their uptake.
-Ensure adequate, clean and separate toilets for girls and boys Ensure soap and safe water is available at hand washing stations Encourage frequent and thorough washing of hands (at least 20 seconds) Place hand sanitizers in toilets, classrooms, halls, and near exits where possible Ensure adequate, clean and separate toilets or latrines for girls and boys \square 2.
-Clean and disinfect school buildings, classrooms and especially water and sanitation facilities at least once a day, particularly surfaces that are touched by many people (railings, lunch tables, spor equipment, door and window handles, toys, teaching and learning aids etc.).
-Use a germ killer cleanir product if possible (e.g. bleach). \square 3.
-Increase air flow and ventilation in rooms where climate allows (open windows and doors, etc. \square 4.
-Display posters encouraging good hand and respiratory hygiene practices within the school of the school board and in the communities. ☐ 5.
-Ensure rubbish is removed daily and disposed of safely. ☐ 6.
-Ensure that all children in Vanuatu stay home until further notice.
-Schools have to ensure that home school package are ready covering a period of 3 months.
+Ensure adequate, clean and separate toilets for girls and boys

+- Ensure soap and safe water is available at hand washing stations - Encourage frequent and thorough washing of hands (at least 20 seconds) - Place hand sanitizers in toilets, classrooms, halls, and near exits where possible - Ensure adequate, clean and separate toilets or latrines for girls and boys

+□ 2.
+Clean and disinfect school buildings, classrooms and especially water and sanitation facilities at least once a day, particularly surfaces that are touched by many people (railings, lunch tables, sports equipment, door and window handles, toys, teaching and learning aids etc.).
+Use a disinfectant product if possible (e.g. bleach).

-\square 7.
-Provide support to parents in difficulties from school 1 or 2 weeks after the distribution of the home school packages.
+□ 3.
+Increase air flow and ventilation in rooms where climate allows (open windows and doors, etc.).

+\Box 4.
+Display posters encouraging good hand and respiratory hygiene practices within the school on the school board and in the communities.

+□ 5.
+Ensure rubbish is removed daily and disposed of safely.

+□ 6.
+Ensure that all children go back to school unless their schools have been damaged by TC Harold.
-\square 8.
-Encourage teachers, school staff, parents and communities to listen to the updates from the

-Government of Vanuatu via radio, TV, phone, newspaper or social media.
+□ 7.
+Encourage teachers, school staff, parents and communities to listen to the updates from the Government of Vanuatu via radio, TV, phone, newspaper or social media.

-CHECKLIST FOR PARENTS, GUARDIANS, CAREGIVERS & COMMUNITY MEMBERS social media.
+CHECKLIST FOR PARENTS, GUARDIANS, CAREGIVERS & COMMUNITY MEMBERS